Vaccine mandate to kick in for first wave of health workers | WTOP News

 The government said it will begin enforcing the first-dose vaccine requirement Feb.
 14 in two dozen other states where injunctions were lifted when the U.S. Supreme Court upheld the mandate two weeks ago.
 The requirement will kick in on Feb.
 22 in Texas, which had filed suit separately.

-“Obviously we are proponents of vaccines,” said department spokeswoman Lisa Cox.
+“Obviously we are proponents of vaccines,” said Lisa Cox, a spokeswoman for the Missouri Department of Health and Senior Services.
 But “throughout all of this, we knew that mandating it would be a negative impact really on our health care system … just because of crippling staffing levels.”

+Cox identified the facility that was closing as Cedarcrest Manor, in the eastern Missouri city of Washington.
+She said there are just 42 patients in the 177-bed facility amid the staffing shortages.
+A woman who answered the phone at the facility took a message but couldn’t immediately comment.

 The Centers for Medicare & Medicaid Services ultimately could cut off funding to places that fail to comply with the mandate.
 But it plans to begin enforcement with encouragement rather than a heavy hand.